TouchBistro/dd-sdk-macOS/README.md

-# Datadog SDK for iOS and tvOS
+# Datadog SDK for macOS

-> Swift and Objective-C libraries to interact with Datadog on iOS and tvOS.
+> Swift and Objective-C libraries to interact with Datadog on macOS.
+> In order to compile the sdk for macOS all iOS functionality is wrapped in ```#if os(iOS)```.
+The only DD feature availible for macOS is
+> Logging, RUM and tracing is not availible.
+There a small differences in functionality to support macOS, e.g finding the OS name and hostname use
+> OS specific apis.

 ## Getting Started